-- Keep patient warm while exposing the affected part. - Do Not rub the affected part, permit the patient to use the affected part, puncture blisters, expose part to dry heat, or immerse part in hot water. - Remove jewelry if near the affected area. - Apply loose sterile dressing to the affected area.
+- Keep patient warm while exposing the affected part. - DO NOT rub the affected part, permit the patient to use the affected part, puncture blisters, expose part to dry heat, or immerse part in hot water. - Remove jewelry if near the affected area. - Apply loose clean dressing to the affected area.